 - Coordinate disaster response or crisis management activities, such as ordering evacuations, opening public shelters, and implementing special needs plans and programs.

-EMS Directors with little to no experience tend to make between $34000 and $47730 while the more experienced ones make over $93490 per year.
+Emergency Management Directors with little to no experience tend to make between $40460 and $53580 while the more experienced ones can earn over $104800 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An EMS Director is to move to a higher paying state like DC.
-Right now, the highest paying states for EMS Directors are DC, CA, MD, NY and FL.
+One of the easiest ways to increase your salary as an Emergency Management Director is to move to a higher paying state like DC.
+Right now, the highest paying states for Emergency Management Directors are DC, CA, WA, MD and NY.

-3 other factors that can increase your salary as An EMS Director is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Emergency Management Director is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other EMS Directors what degree they had when they got the job and most of them said they had a Bachelors degree followed by Some college courses.
+We asked other Emergency Management Directors what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a Master’s Degree.